gatsbyjs/gatsby/docs/blog/2018-11-06-gatsby-for-apps/index.md

 tags: ["app", "web app", "application", "authentication"]
 ---

-Gatsby is truly incredible for static sites.
-In fact, our branding for Gatsby used to be the following:

-> a blazing-fast static site generator for React

-This is _still_ true, but I'd like to clarify one, simple concept.
-Gatsby is _still_ great for static sites, but it's also an equally great choice for applications.
-In this post, I'd like to clarify this central concept, and set the record straight that Gatsby is great for static sites and applications, alike.
+Gatsby is great for static sites.
+You probably know this!
+It’s equally great for web applications.
+You may not know this.
+Gatsby is great for building web experiences that leverage the benefits of both static sites and web applications -- at the same time.
+You don't have to sacrifice the advantages of one approach to reap the benefits of the other.

+In this post, I will target several key areas concerning the benefits of this hybrid approach, specifically:

+What is a web application?
+Gatsby’s runtime enables dynamic functionality, which is used for dynamic, web application functionality Gatsby not only _can_ be used for web applications, it’s an excellent choice for web applications Why Gatsby for web applications?

+Finally, I’ll demo a web application built with Gatsby that ties each of these key areas together and succinctly illustrate one, central point… Gatsby not only can build web applications, Gatsby is an excellent choice for your next application.

-To begin... what even is an app, anyways?
+To start... what even _is_ an application, anyways?

-## What is an app?
+## What is an application?

-I've gone into the [ins and outs of describing the difficulty][whats-an-app] of defining a traditional web application.
-In an effort to not re-hash all the work there, I think there are a few simple features that, when present, indicate a more app-like experience.
-Specifically:
+I've previously gone into the [ins and outs of describing the difficulty][whats-an-app] of defining a traditional web application.
+In an effort to not re-hash all the work there, I think there are several, key features that indicate a more app-like experience:

 - dynamic data fetching
 - user authentication and authenticated client-only routes